 If this looks like some kind of humble-brag / territory grab (I was here first!
 I own the subway!) allow me to add that I found, minutes ago, a photographer named Toni Tiller, who did a version of the project back in 2009.
 Hers may not yet have escaped the ghetto of Flickr, but truth be told, I like it better than mine and Wyatt’s both.
 Was she the first?
 Maybe, but I wouldn’t bet on it.

 What’s the moral of the story?
 I don’t know.
-Maybe if a project seems more opportunistic than visionary, you’d better not waste time getting it in front of people.
+Maybe if a project seems more opportunistic than visionary, you’d better hurry up and get it in front of people.
 But maybe opportunistic is the wrong word—it feels like a cheap shot.

 What I’m trying to say: with most kinds of subject matter, and with most kinds of ideas, if you give ten people cameras and point them in the same direction you’ll get ten different results.
 Sometimes substantially different, sometimes superficially so … but you’ll probably be able to tell one person’s work from the next.
 Then there’s the odd thing like these subway ads (or non-ads, or future-ads).
 There aren’t many imaginable approaches.
 Sure, I included some tile, and Wyatt didn’t, and Toni branched out into paste-up art and graffiti.
 But conceptually, formally, … essentially … we all did the same thing.
 Because what are the choices?